alekLukanen/Sentinel-2-Mapping-Service/README.md

 S3 bucket and then query data spatially.
 Users can create accounts, manage boundaries saved in their account and view maps built from satellite data.
 Currently the service can only build NDVI maps, but you can add other map types as needed.
+If you wish to use this repository you should make changes as needed to fit your needs.
+For example, changes to support large numbers of boundaries and historical data.
+Currently, the code only handles the most recent NDVI map, not historical maps.
+Also historical satellite data is not removed from the index, so that will need to be removed manually when re-indexing.

 The repository is broken up into two components.
 One is the worker which performs tasks like creating the spatial index and building maps, and the other is the